GeertvanHorrik/addon-pi-hole/README.md

 **NOTE 1**: Your Hass.io machine MUST HAVE a static IP (not DHCP reserved, but static) for this add-on to function properly/fully.
 **NOTE 2**: Since Pi-hole will act as DNS server on your entire local network, you will need to make sure that Hass.io points to a different DNS server (e.g. a public one) to prevent loops (for example, to prevent `NewConnectionError` errors).
-For more details, see the [Hass.io docs][hass-io-docs-nework].
+For more details, see the [Hass.io docs][hass-io-docs-network].
 Bottom-line: make sure it doesn't point to itself as DNS server.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Pi-hole" add-on